rgaveiga/optionlab/README.md

 }
 ```

-The calculations can be run by using:
+The simplest way to perform the calculations is by calling the `run_strategy` function as follows:

 ```python
 from optionlab import run_strategy